Qumi-Qumi: Bai-Baba

 Bai-Baba (Russian: Бай-Баба) is a recurring character.
-She is a Jumi-Qumi, and is voiced by Maryana Spivak.
+She is a Jumi-Qumi.
 Bai-Baba is the second-most important member of the Jumi-Qumi tribe, after the Chief.
 She is the tribe's witch doctor and medicine woman.
 It is also her job to teach the young Jumi-Qumi magic skills.
 She is easily frustrated by Juga, as he is one of her constantly-failing students.
 She is one of the saner members of the tribe, but resorts to crazy measures in desperate times.
 She also owns a ceremonial mask that looks like a gas mask that she often wears in certain situations.